-As full-time government advisors, we understand that governmental entities do not operate independently, but in an increasingly complex web of local, state, and federal relationships.
-We know how these relationships work, what they mean at the local level, and how every public organization's focus on resource management is critical to success.
 We will assist the City to coordinate between federal, state, and local agencies.
 We regularly monitor legislation passed by Congress and the related implementation guidance produced by the various federal agencies implementing the programs established by the legislation.
+We maintain a current library of guidance containing all applicable legislation, regulations, policies, and rules related to federal recovery funds.
 We will continuously inform you of emerging information as needed, and stand ready to work with the City to resolve any potential disputes with ARPA funding or other agencies.
-We have sufficient experience in the preparation of any appeals and can guide you through the process, should the need arise.
+We have sufficient experience in the preparation of any appeals and can guide you through the process.
+We routinely assist our clients in the determination of grant requirements and compliance requirements of various federal, state and local laws.